secgroundzero/CS-Aggressor-Scripts/README.md

+# CS-Aggressor-Scripts

-## Aggressor script for easier team collaboration with Cobalt Strike
+Aggressor script for easier team collaboration with Cobalt Strike

 ### Use the guide at https://api.slack.com/incoming-webhooks to setup slack and webhooks